This document presents a plain-language guide to help users understand how passwords are compromised and how to choose secure passwords.

 The simplest thing to do is to have just one password on all systems and never change it.
 The problem with this strategy is that if any of those systems is compromised, then passwords on that system may be revealed.
 A password compromised on one system can be used to sign into another system where the same user has an account.

 To mitigate this risk, it is reasonable to change passwords periodically and to use different passwords on different systems.
 Since it's hard to remember lots of different passwords, a reasonable compromise is to use just a few passwords -- for example, one for consumer services like Facebook or Google; another for e-Commerce web sites; another for personal banking and another for work.

-It's tempting to pick something easy to remember, like spelling your user name backwards, or child's name, or a word from the dictionary.
-The problem is, the easier it is to remember, the easier it is for an intruder to steal.
+It's tempting to pick something trivial and easy to remember, like spelling your user name backwards, a child's name or a dictionary word.
+The problem is, the simpler the password, the easier it will be for an attacker to guess.

 Examples of bad passwords include:

 The safest solution for choosing good passwords is to use a randomly generated or seemingly random password that:

 If you have too many passwords, it is tempting to write them down -- after all, can you really remember 10 different passwords, that change at different times, some of which are rarely used?

 Writing down passwords is a serious breach of security, because it means that anyone who can physically get to the piece of paper, sticky note or phone that contains the password, can also log into systems with your accounts.
 Should a visiting vendor really be able to sign into the finance application?
 Should the janitor be able to read your e-mail?